drBenway/pixi-vn-wiki/start/transition.md

 The `showWithDissolveTransition` function has the following parameters:

 * `alias`: The unique alias of the image.
 You can use this alias to refer to this image
 * `image`: The imageUrl or the canvas component.
-If imageUrl is a video, then the CanvasVideo is added to the canvas.
+If imageUrl is a video, then the VideoSprite is added to the canvas.
 * `props`: The properties of the effect
 * `priority`: ( optional ) The priority of the effect